RosboneMako/MakoDistortion2/README.md

 Changes are automatically saved as you edit.
 Amps or IRs should be reselected if they were in use while editing.

+The Amps and Speaker IRs are referenced in the DAW and MD2 by slot number only.
+Changing an amp in the database will change it in any DAW or MD2 preset.

 HINT: It is advised to rename the external files to the database slot they will be assigned.
 Numbering the files will greatly simplify use on multiple computers.<br/>